Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface

 \section{\bf Weakly Interacting Riemann Fixed Points}

 In Fig.~\ref{scatter}, we have pointed out that our fixed point search gives rise to three candidates which pass the viability tests and which do not suffer from unnaturally large relevant/irrelevant eigenvalues or strong instabilities in eigenvalues.
-In this section, we discuss our results for the two secondary, weakly interacting Riemann fixed points $\text{FP}_4^{0.269}$ and $\text{FP}_3^{0.271}$ (magenta dots in Fig.~\ref{scatter}).
-For convenience, from now on we omit the superscript and distinguish the secondary fixed points only by their subscript -- the number of relevant directions. $\text{FP}_4$ should not be confused with the primary Riemann fixed point ($\text{FP}_4^{ 0.055}$) of the previous sections.
+In this section, we discuss our results for the two secondary, weakly interacting Riemann fixed points FP$_4$ and FP$_3$ (magenta dots in Fig.~\ref{scatter}). $\text{FP}_4$ should not be confused with the primary Riemann fixed point (FP$_{4s} $) of the previous sections.